 Sarang Kale BSc, MCSP, PGDip, MMACP

 Sarang Kale completed his bachelor's degree in Physiotherapy from Pune, India in June 2000.
 For two years after graduation, he worked in a neurology institute and had a successful private clinic with an Orthopaedic Surgeon.
 In 2002, Sarang decided to move to the UK to gain further experience in the field of Musculoskeletal Physiotherapy.

-Sarang has been working for South West Essex PCT, which is part of North East London Foundation Trust, since 2003.
+Sarang also works for the local NHS service and is based at Orsett, Thurrock Hospital and Billericay St Andrews centre.
 He has completed his post graduate diploma in Neuromusculoskeletal Physiotherapy and is now a member of the MACP (Musculoskeletal Association of Chartered Physiotherapists).

-Sarang is experienced in the field of musculoskeletal and sports injuries, and since gaining his post graduate diploma, is able to treat patients with the latest techniques available, backed by the latest evidence.
+Sarang is experienced in the field of musculoskeletal and sports injuries, and since gaining his post graduate diploma, treats patients with the latest techniques available, backed by the latest evidence.
 He is skilled in treating a wide variety of conditions such as whiplash injuries, low back pain, shoulder pain, elbow pain, hip pain and various knee and ankle injuries sustained whilst playing sports.
-Sarang delivers steroid injections in the NHS and at Crushes manor Clinic for joint and soft tissue injections to alleviate pain and enable rehabilitation.

 Anuja Kale BSc, MCSP, AACP